17 Proven White Tea Benefits That Will Surprise You

 • Flavor: Black tea has an intense, malty taste as opposed to the delicate taste of white tea.

 • Processing: White tea is minimally processed compared to black tea, which undergoes a long process of withering, rolling, fermentation, and drying.
-Due to its fermentation process, it also contains lower amounts of polyphenols than white tea (62).
+Due to its fermentation process, it also contains lower amounts of polyphenols than white tea (62), but the benefits of black tea still make it a valuable addition to your diet.

 • Caffeine: Black tea contains 20 mg of caffeine while white tea contains 15 g of caffeine per 100 grams (63).